prismicio/prismic-gatsby/README.md

 Prismic allows setting multiple images for a single image field with optional constraints.
-This is useful when different versions of an image are required based on its surrouding context, such as responsive images where a different image may be necessary on smaller or larger screens.
+This is useful when different versions of an image are required based on its surrouding context.
+One such example could be a responsive image where a different image may be necessary on smaller or larger screens.

 Image thumbnails are available on the `thumbnail` field of all image fields.